All Toyo Tires - Get $15 off for $300+ apply FIRST1TOYO at checkout! 🔥

 When to Replace Tires

-Tire replacement is recommended when the Penny Test shows that the tire tread depth reaches 2/32 of an inch, as per the Tire Industry Association.
-Drivers should also pay attention to tires' built-in tread wear indicators (if any) as they inform when it's time for replacement once they become visible.
+According to the Tire Industry Association, tire replacement is recommended when the Penny Test shows that the tire tread depth reaches 2/32 of an inch.
+Drivers should also pay attention to tires' built-in tread wear indicators (if any), as they indicate when it's time for replacement once they become visible.

 Professional vs. DIY Inspections

 Have your tires professionally checked in addition to DYI tire inspections (checking tire damage or air leaks, uneven patterns, tread depth, dry rotting, etc... ).
-Qualified specialists are trained to spot issues that might not be visible to regular drivers.
-Spotting them at early stages helps to take preventive measures so they don't get worse.
+Qualified specialists are trained to spot issues that are invisible to regular drivers.
+Spotting them early helps to take preventive measures so they don't get worse.

 Tire Service Life: FAQs